getsentry/sentry-docs/docs/learn/sensitive-data.rst

 - Any keys which match values that you've added to the list of additional fields in your Project Settings.

+You can choose to expand the keys which are scrubbed by the server, as well as prevent IP addresses from being stored.
+The latter is particularly important if you're concerned about PII and using our Browser JavaScript SDK.

-Some SDKs will also allow you to filter data ahead of time following similar patterns.
+Additionally some SDKs will also allow you to filter data ahead of time following similar patterns.

 Restricting Emails